 - Ernő Rubik – Inventor of the Rubik cube;

 Planning a trip to Hungary?
 Looking for even more information?
-Check our other articles about Hungary!
+Check out our other articles about Hungary!

 - Budapest in Winter;